Keyless car theft: What is a relay attack, how can you prevent it, and will your car insurance cover it?Back to 'Expert guides'

 Thieves are exploiting this, using sophisticated technology to hack into your car’s computer, meaning they don’t even need a key-fob to start the vehicle and can drive it away in a matter of minutes.

-In fact, 96% of motorists are at risk of having their car stolen by criminals using the latest theft technique, according to figures from Tracker.
+In fact, 96% of motorists are at risk of having their car stolen by criminals using the latest theft technique, according to figures from security company Tracker.

 The most at-risk are cars that use keyless fobs, as well as ‘connected cars’.
 In other words those that use internet to access maps, travel info and music – basically anything with an internet-enabled infotainment system.